o3de/sig-ui-ux/governance/UX Intake Process.md

 ### *Q7: Can I still push the solution to Development without SIG UI/UX approval?*

 Yes you can still push the solution to Development without SIG UI-UX approval.
 However, the solution should still be reviewed by SIG UI-UX even it’s been released.
 Please create a UX review ticket on GHI to review the solution with us as soon as you can.
-It is to ensure the solution follows the UX guidelines and meets the high quality bar to give user a consistent and intuitive experience.
+This is to ensure the solution follows the UX guidelines and meets the high quality bar to give user a consistent and intuitive experience.

 ### *Q8: How do I know the status of my UX request?*